jimbob3806/buridan-sudoku/README.md

 #### robots.txt pattern matching
  * \* character is a wildcard that represents any sequence of characters
  * $ character matches the end of the URL

-Find out more here (https://support.google.com/webmasters/answer/6062596?hl=en) and here (https://moz.com/learn/seo/robotstxt)
+* Find out more here (https://support.google.com/webmasters/answer/6062596?hl=en)
+and here (https://moz.com/learn/seo/robotstxt)

+## sitemap.xml

+* Find out more here (https://www.sitemaps.org/protocol.html)